Aantrreksh/sql-query/sqlref/sql_functions.md

 :   Returns the total number of retrieved rows, including rows that contain null.

 count(expr)
-:   Returns the number of rows for which the supplied expression is non-null.
+:   Returns the number of rows for which the supplied expression is nonnull.

 count(DISTINCT expr[, expr...])
-:   Returns the number of rows for which the supplied expressions are unique and non-null.
+:   Returns the number of rows for which the supplied expressions are unique and nonnull.

 ## count_min_sketch
 {: #cont_min_sketch}